The Arapaho Arrive: Two Nations on One Reservation

 Late in 1864, Colorado troops massacred around 200 people, most of them women and children, in a peaceful Cheyenne and Arapaho village on Sand Creek.
 Shocked and angry, Cheyenne, Arapaho and Lakota people began making war in earnest along the trails.

-In the winter spring of 1865, southern bands moved north to the Powder River Basin, still rich in buffalo.
+In the winter and spring of 1865, southern bands moved north to the Powder River Basin of what's now Wyoming and Montana, still rich in buffalo.
 That July they attacked the Army post at Platte Bridge on the North Platte River; two dozen soldiers were killed that day.

 By this time, there were three main bands of what would become known as the Northern Arapaho.
 Friday, a leader who had learned English in his youth, led an Arapaho band in the Cache la Poudre country around what is now Fort Collins, in northern Colorado.
 Medicine Man was a longtime leader of a group on the North Platte and Sweetwater ranges, where the buffalo hunting was good.
 His group sometimes came into conflict with Eastern Shoshone bands.
 Arapaho people led by Black Bear married frequently among the Lakota and ranged in the Powder River Basin, from the North Platte to the Bighorns and east to the Black Hills.
 As hostilities increased, most of Friday’s people joined the other two bands.